Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 **Things I like:**

-+ High revving engine.
++ High-revving engine.
 Switch to second gear and drive past 100 kmph @ 7000+ RPM
 + Steering is an absolute joy, tuned very well.
-I'd say this is my favorite part of the car.
+I'd say this is my favourite part of the car.
 + I love the suspension.
 It isn't too soft or too hard.
 + Beige treatment and the overall interior feel very premium.
 + Adequate cooling provided by AC unit.
-Good feedback from the family on the rear AC vents.
 + Extremely satisfying physical buttons for infotainment, AC unit, and steering wheel controls.
 + Rear seat comfort.
 Spacious car cabin with adequate leg room.
 + Seat covers provided with the Elegant Edition model feel premium and comfortable.